Banshee Chapter

-Banshee Chapter (sometimes referred to as The Banshee Chapter) is a 2013 American horror film and the directorial debut of Blair Erickson.
+Banshee Chapter (sometimes referred to as The Banshee Chapter) is a 2013 American science fiction horror film and the directorial debut of Blair Erickson.
 The film had its first screening at the Fantasy Filmfest on August 22, 2013, and released on video on demand on December 12 of the same year.
 Banshee Chapter stars Katia Winter as a journalist who is trying to discover what happened to a missing friend.
 The film is loosely based on the H. P. Lovecraft short story "From Beyond".

 Plot

-James Hirsch, a young man, is investigating the government experiment Project MKUltra.
-With a friend filming him, James takes the drug used in the experiments, dimethyltryptamine-19 (DMT-19).
+Documenting his investigation of the government Project MKUltra, James Hirsch takes dimethyltryptamine-19 (DMT-19), a drug used in the experiments, while filmed by a friend.
 Bizarre music and voices are broadcast from a nearby radio.
 A shadowy figure comes and leaves James with all-black eyes and a disfigured face.

 Anne, a reporter who attended college with James, is concerned about his disappearance.
 James's friend also mysteriously disappeared a few days after the police questioned him.
 Anne investigates James's house and discovers a betamax cassette containing footage of the MKUltra experiments as well as a book of notes about the project.
-She then goes to a local expert to discover the bizarre radio broadcast is a phantom radio station that can only be tuned into in the desert at a certain time of night.
+She consults a local expert, who tells her the bizarre radio broadcast is a phantom radio station that can only be picked up in the desert at night.
 Anne drives out into the desert after dark to pick up the broadcast, but flees when a monstrous form appears from the darkness.

-Anne discovers that a mention of "Friends in Colorado" in James's notes is related to counter-culture writer Thomas Blackburn, who is known for his drug use and unpredictable behavior.
-She contacts him by phone and is angrily rebuffed when she mentions Project MKUltra.
-Anne travels to Blackburn's home and lies to gain his confidence.
-Thomas sees through her ruse and tricks her into taking DMT-19, which his friend Callie made.
-Anne is angry at the deception, and Callie begins exhibiting the same behaviors and disfigurement that James did.
-Anne hears the bizarre music played by the phantom station and goes to investigate, only to be attacked by a strange entity.
-Anne and Thomas awaken to find Callie missing.
+A clue in James's notes leads Anne to counter-culture writer Thomas Blackburn, infamous for his drug use and unpredictable behavior.
+After being rebuffed over the phone (over her mentioning Project MKUltra), Anne travels to Blackburn's home and lies to gain his confidence.
+Blackburn sees through her ruse and tricks her into taking DMT-19.
+Anne is angry about the deception, and Blackburn's friend Callie begins exhibiting the same behaviors and disfigurement as James.
+Investigating the bizarre music played by the phantom station, Anne is attacked by a strange entity.
+Anne and Blackburn awaken to find Callie missing.

-They head to Callie's house to find out more about the DMT-19.
-Anne is nearly captured by Callie, who is now under the entity's control.
-She and Thomas realize that DMT-19 works as a "radio antenna" that allows otherworldly entities to broadcast signals to people on the drug as well as take over their bodies.
-The government never came up with DMT-19 but instead received instructions from the otherworldly entities and made the drug without realizing the full implications of their actions.
+They head to Callie's house, where Anne is nearly captured by Callie, now under the entity's control.
+They realize that DMT-19 works as a "radio antenna" that causes the consumers to tune into otherworldly entities' signals and get their bodies taken over.
+The government received instructions to make DMT-19 from the otherworldly entities and made the drug, unaware of the full consequences.
 In addition to the base chemical compound, scientists were adding harvested material from the pineal gland of a female corpse, dubbed the "Primary Source", who returned to life during an experiment and attacked a doctor.